Frequently Asked Questions

 Most of the children are infants whose ethnicity is representative of the demographics of Colorado.

 We are a Christian agency.
 We believe that the best interests of any child are served by growing up in a healthy Christian family.
+We require applicants to sign our statement of faith.
 Age, previous marriages, and health issues are evaluated on an individual basis.
-We have no religious criteria for adopting from any of our international programs.

 Yes, but this is closely monitored.
 Most of the pregnancy clients we work with prefer to have their children placed with Colorado families.
 We do accept applications from a limited number of non-Colorado residents.
 You can call to see if we are accepting out of state applications at this time.